JonathanSerafini/chef-common_attrs/README.md

 Properties
 * environment: (name attribute) The name of the data_bag_item to load.
 * data_bag: The data_bag to load from.
 This defaults to *node.common_attrs.environments.data_bag*.
 * precedence: The precedence level to apply to, which may be either environment, role or node.
-By default, this will attempt to auto-detect based on the name of the environment where a prefix of env_, role_ or node_ would refer to those respective levels.
 * compile_time: Whether to apply the environment during compile or converge time.
 * ignore_missing: Whether to throw an exception if the data_bag_item is missing.